arturogutierrez/Animated-GIF-iPhone/README.md

 ```

 # License
+Created by Stijn Spijker
+Upgraded by Roman Truba
 Permission is given to use this source code files, free of charge, in any
 project, commercial or otherwise, entirely at your risk, with the condition
 that any redistribution (in part or whole) of source code must retain